NetworkBlockDevice/nbd/doc/proto.md

-    structured replies are negotiated, the server MUST use a structured reply for any response with a payload, and MUST NOT use a simple reply for `NBD_CMD_READ` (even for the case of an early `EINVAL` due to bad flags).
+    structured replies are negotiated, the server MUST use a structured reply for any response with a payload, and MUST NOT use a simple reply for `NBD_CMD_READ` (even for the case of an early `EINVAL` due to bad flags), but MAY use either a simple reply or a structured reply to all other requests.
+The server SHOULD prefer sending errors via a structured reply, as the error can then be accompanied by a UTF-8 text payload to present to a human user.

     A structured reply MAY occupy multiple structured chunk messages (all with the same value for "handle"), and the `NBD_REPLY_FLAG_DONE` reply flag is used to identify the final chunk.
-Relative ordering of the chunks MAY be important;
-    individual commands will document constraints on whether multiple chunks may be rearranged; however, it is always safe to interleave chunks of the reply to one request with messages related to other requests.
-A server SHOULD try to minimize the number of chunks sent in a reply, but MUST NOT send the final chunk if there is still a possibility of detecting an error.
+Unless further documented by individual requests below, the chunks MAY be sent in any order, except that the chunk with the flag `NBD_REPLY_FLAG_DONE` MUST be sent last.
+Even when a command documents further constraints between chunks of one reply, it is always safe to interleave chunks of that reply with messages related to other requests.
+A server SHOULD try to minimize the number of chunks sent in a reply, but MUST NOT mark a chunk as final if there is still a possibility of detecting an error before transmission of that chunk completes.
 A structured reply is considered successful only if it did not contain any error chunks, although the client MAY be able to determine partial success based on the chunks received.